-Those requirements that can be met within the scope of the AHPS Web enhancement effort will be prioritized, with those that are easiest to meet, that provide the greatest benefit and/or that are most urgent, given highest priority (i.e., start with 'low-hanging fruit').
+Those requirements that can be met within the scope of the AHPS Web enhancement effort will be prioritized, with those that are easiest to meet, that provide the greatest benefit and/or that are most urgent, given highest priority.
 OCWWS/HSD will work with OHD to develop a list of tasks that can be reasonably accomplished in a 6-month period.
 This list will be provided to the Regions for review and comment.